 Tom Courtenay claimed his role was "cut to the bone" in editing.

 Even Shiny Entertainment, who made the licensed game, wasn't safe.
-While their reputation had already gone down after the release of Enter the Matrix, the game's poor reception was more or less the final nail in the coffin, and the company merged with The Collective, thus creating Double Helix Games, not too long afterward (this was also part of a particularly bad time for publisher Sega, who was coming off the disasterous execution of Sonic the Hedgehog (2006), which ruined that franchise's 15th anniversary celebration singlehandedly).
+While their reputation had already gone down after the release of Enter the Matrix, the game's poor reception was more or less the final nail in the coffin.
+The company merged with The Collective, thus creating Double Helix Games, not too long afterward.

 Executive Meddling - The director attempted a more faithful adaptation.
 The money men differed.
 See the main page for the result.